Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Preliminaries

-{\bf (iv) General case:} The construction is the same as [{\it ibid.}].
+{\bf (iv) General case:} The construction is the same as [{\it ibid.}, 2.9 c), d), e)].
 We sketch the construction.
-When $f$ is Cohen-Macaulay morphism, then there exists a finite covering of $\{U_i\}$ of $X$ such that the compositions $U_i\rightarrow X\rightarrow Y$ possess factorization considered in case (iii).
+When $f$ is a Cohen-Macaulay morphism, then there exists a finite covering of $\{U_i\}$ of $X$ such that the compositions $U_i\rightarrow X\rightarrow Y$ possess factorizations considered in case (iii).
 By gluing lemma \ref{glueindimd}, we have the trace map in this case.
 In general, we shrink $X$ suitably, so that $f$ is Cohen-Macaulay.
 Thus the trace map is constructed, and we conclude the proof of Theorem \ref{traceexitstate}.